Military career of George Washington: Posthumous promotion

 George Washington died on December 14, 1799, at the age of 67.
 Upon his passing he was listed as a retired lieutenant general on the rolls of the US Army.
 Over the next 177 years, various officers surpassed Washington in rank, the first of whom was Ulysses S. Grant, who was promoted to General of the Army in 1866 for his role in the American Civil War.
 With effect from 4 July 1976, Washington was posthumously promoted to General of the Armies by authority of a congressional joint resolution.
 The resolution stated that Washington's seniority had rank and precedence over all other grades of the Armed Forces, past or present, effectively making Washington the highest ranked U.S. officer of all time.

 Historical evaluations

 Historians debate whether Washington preferred to fight major battles or to utilize a Fabian strategy (Note: The term comes from the Roman strategy used by General Fabius against Hannibal's invasion in the Second Punic War.) to harass the British with quick, sharp attacks followed by a retreat so that the larger British army could not catch him.
 (Note: Ferling, and Ellis argue that Washington favored Fabian tactics, and Higginbotham denies it.)
-His southern commander Greene did use Fabian tactics in 1780–81; Washington did so only in fall 1776 to spring 1777, after losing New York City and seeing much of his army melt away.
+His southern commander Nathanael Greene did use Fabian tactics in 1780–81; Washington did so only in fall 1776 to spring 1777, after losing New York City and seeing much of his army melt away.
 Trenton and Princeton were Fabian's examples.
 By summer 1777 Washington had rebuilt his strength and his confidence; he stopped using raids and went for large-scale confrontations, as at Brandywine, Germantown, Monmouth, and Yorktown.